Mergimiliano/DidTheyEat/README.md

 Mind that if a JSON {"fed": "true"} the fed_at time will update

 reanimated works only on android right now, eact-native-reanimated—require configuration in the native Android and iOS environments to fully integrate.

+# INSTRUCTIONS
+Change baseUrl in axiosInstance, will change it later